 Working as a UX professional means we have to solve problems and constantly make design decisions to come up with end solutions.
 This usually comprises three main parts which need decisions during a project: what solution to bring to problems, which version to choose and what to change based on user feedback.
 Recruiters won’t read all of your case studies but they are looking for these design decision points in the case studies, so make sure they stand out!

-Lots of designers fall into the trap of writing a linear method-based case study that doesn’t connect research and the proposed solution.
+When it comes to presenting UX methods, lots of designers fall into the trap of writing a linear method-based case study that doesn’t connect research and the proposed solution.
 Even though you mention a user need and a feature comes up on a final UI screen, at the end of the case study nobody will understand it unless you make it clear.

 Explain Some Versions